Impact of current-induced magnons on spin-orbit torque analysis: Discussion

 Let us compare the amplitudes $A_{u0}-D_{u0}$ in Table~\ref{tbl:1} to the coefficients of $\Delta M$ in Eq.~\ref{eq:R2w_Xu}, which is the most strongly field-dependent quantity there.
 We find that the signs match, moreover $C_{u0} \approx -A_{u0} $ similarly to $C_{u} \approx -A_{u} $ in Eq.~\ref{eq:R2w_Xu}.
 This is consistent with the symmetry argument since they come from the same effect (AMR/PHE). $B_u,D_u$ stand out since they are affected by AHE and MMR which lack a symmetrical counterpart in $R_{xx}$, $R_{xy}$.
 This supports the validity of the second approach.

-The question arises, can we select a field range where we can neglect UMR and Eq.~\ref{eq:R2wComps} can be applied, as has generally been done?
+The question arises, can we select a field range where we can neglect UMR and its Hall counterpart and Eq.~\ref{eq:R2wComps} can be applied, as has generally been done?
 It is not the low-field regime, as $\Delta M$ is strongest here.
-Moreover, due to the fast decay of $A$ and $C$, a narrow spacing of selected $H$ points is required for accuracy.
+Moreover, due to the fast decay of $A$ and $C$, a dense selection of $H$ points is required for accuracy.
 As for fitting $B$ only at high fields, the contribution of the AD-SOT and $B_u$ terms are both sub-$\mathrm{m\Omega}$ and remain relevant, as is also evident in the still observable field-dependence of $D$ which comes only from $\Delta M$.
 Consequently, a wide range of $H$ is required.